gregv12/fluxtion-server/docs/reports/server-benchmarks-and-performance.md

 # Fluxtion Server Benchmarks and Performance

+Summary:
+- Throughput: Sustains ~10 million messages per second (10M mps) in steady state.
+- Latency (1M mps): Based on latency_1m_mps.hgrm — Avg ≈ 270 nanos, p99.999 ≈ 81 µs, Max ≈ 90.1 µs.
+- In built batching boosts throughput but lifts median and tail latencies; distributions shift right with heavier tails.
+- Memory: Zero‑GC hot path via pooled events; stable heap with no per‑operation allocations in steady state.
+- Jitter: On non‑isolated macOS hosts, OS jitter is visible at high percentiles (e.g., p99+).

 This page summarizes benchmark results and observations for the Fluxtion Server using the object pool and in-VM event flow.

 Source of results:
-- Data files: `*.hgrm` under this directory were produced by running the test/benchmark `BenchmarkObjectPoolDistribution` in report mode.
+- Data files: `*.hgrm` under this directory were produced by running the test/benchmark [BenchmarkObjectPoolDistribution.java](https://github.com/gregv12/fluxtion-server/blob/main/src/test/java/com/fluxtion/server/benchmark/objectpool/BenchmarkObjectPoolDistribution.java) in report mode.
 - Visualizations: Histogram PNGs in this folder were generated from those HdrHistogram output files.

 ## Test setup at a glance